Lazel102/Les_elfes_de_maison/Prototyp/documentation.md

 # Documentation

 ## Todo
+- Verify that in "createEvent.html" & "createReciepe.html" the image preview works.
+- Verify how multiple registered participants are displayed in "event.html".
 - Implement a notification in "home.html" : "You haven't registered in any event yet, you can join or create a new event below".
 (Done from the side of the backend, might need adaptions from the front end.)
 - In "event.html" Implement a link toward a Registered event without the "Join Event" button (Fresh Event # Registered event).
 - In "addRecipe.html" and "createEvent.html" CHECK THE PROPER IMPLEMENTATION  of image upload (check push history "Updated IMAGE UPLOAD ??" june 1)